 Mixing miscible liquids together is an operation carried out by stirring in order to obtain a homogeneous solution which then represents only one phase.

-This process is usually carried out in a tank equipped with a magnetic stirrer or a static mixer.
+This process is usually carried out in a tank equipped with a stirrer or a static mixer.
 Two or more liquids are said to be miscible when they form a homogeneous mixture after the agitation operation.

 The simple movement of the stirrer or a low speed of the agitator may sometimes be sufficient to obtain and maintain a homogeneous solution when the liquids used are highly miscible with each other or of similar viscosity.